6.2 Other Parameters

 It is safer to run KillDisk with this option selected (default state).
 You may want to use this as a safety buffer to ensure that data from the correct drive location is going to be erased completely with no possibility of future data recovery.

-Erasing could be a long process, taking hours of time.
-If you are leaving your workplace and want to conserve an energy and shutdown your machine automatically after erasing complete, you can turn on this option.
-Log file will be saved and you can check erasing results later on.
+Erasing can be a long process, taking many hours to complete.
+If you are leaving your workplace and want to conserve energy and shutdown your machine automatically after erasing completes, you can turn on this option.
+A log file will be saved and you can check the results later on.

-By default KillDisk does a Minimal logging (information placed to the Event Log view and saved to the KILLDISK.LOG log file).
-However if more detailed info required, or execution errors occur, you can specify Detailed logging option.
-This option allows analyzing the problem more effectively.
+By default KillDisk does Minimal logging (information placed to the Event Log view and saved to the KILLDISK.LOG log file).
+However, if more detailed information is required, or execution errors occur, you can specify the Detailed logging option.
+This option allows you to analyze most problems more effectively.

-By default KillDisk has been launched in a "Dark" color scheme.
+By default KillDisk will launch in a "Dark" color scheme.
 If you are uncomfortable with it, change Application Style to "Light" mode.
-Application re-start is required when you change Application Style.
+The application must be re-stared for these changes to take effect.

-After Erasing/Wiping KillDisk can produce the output Certificate - PDF file that can be printed later on.
+After Erasing/Wiping, KillDisk can produce an output Certificate - PDF file that can be printed later on.
 This Certificate can include custom attributes, such as Company Logo (graphics) and Company info (text).
-You can configure these parameters on Logo/Technician Info tab.
+You can configure these parameters on the Logo/Technician Info tab.
 Turn on this option to include all supplied parameters into the Certificate.

 This option is available in Professional version only.

-After Erasing/Wiping complete KillDisk can deliver the output report (the content of the log file) to your e-mail mailbox.
-You can configure sending parameters on SMTP tab.
-Turn on this option to send out the report after successful action completion, or in case if and errors occur.
-This option is available in Professional version only.
+After Erasing/Wiping is complete, KillDisk can deliver the output report (the content of the log file) to your e-mail mailbox.
+You can configure the sending parameters on the SMTP tab.
+Turn on this option to send out the report a successful action completion, or in case an error occurs.
+This option is available in the Professional version only.

 These settings allow configuration of the storage and display parameters for the certificate and log file.